Prototype Information

 - Sand the back to remove the knee braces.
 I used an 18 inch belt sander (8 panels).

-- Cut the end plate from each end and save.
+- Cut the end stiffeners from each end and save.
 I used a QEP Trim Shear tool for a quick, clean, sharp snip.

 - Measure the plate girder depth and mark a line xxxx down the panel parallel to the base.
 Cut the plate girder panel at the cut line and sand the panel cut line smooth.
 I used double stick tape and a metal ruler to mark the line and then used a belt sander to remove the excess plastic.
 Remove any fused plastic from the sanding.